Skylark95/chrome-steam-hover/README.md

 The full description is displayed in the tooltip.
 Scroll your mouse wheel anywhere in the tooltip to view long descriptions that do not fit.

 ## Options
+![](https://raw.githubusercontent.com/Skylark95/chrome-steam-hover/master/screenshots/options1.png)

+![](https://raw.githubusercontent.com/Skylark95/chrome-steam-hover/master/screenshots/options2.png)

 #### Change Default Currency
 The default currency is US Dollar.
 To change the currency displayed, navigate to the Chrome extensions page (chrome://extensions) and select the options link under Chrome Steam Hover.

-![](https://raw.githubusercontent.com/Skylark95/chrome-steam-hover/master/screenshots/options1.png)

-![](https://raw.githubusercontent.com/Skylark95/chrome-steam-hover/master/screenshots/options2.png)
+#### Change Owned or Wishlist Color
+The default colors for owned and wishlist title color are shades of green and and blue.
+The colors may be changed by clicking on the assigned color in options to pick a new color.

+Note that you must be signed into Steam for the title to change color.

 ## Contributing
 Pull requests are welcome.